-May blasted those behind the legal challenge against the government’s right to invoke Article 50.
+May went on to sharply criticise those behind the legal challenge against the government’s right to invoke Article 50.
 They were pretending to stand up for democracy.
-In fact, they sought to “subvert” it:
+In fact, they sought to ‘subvert’ it:

 “They’re not trying to get Brexit right; they’re trying to kill it by delaying it.
 They’re insulting the intelligence of the British people.
 And that is why next week I can tell you that the Attorney General himself, Jeremy Wright, will act for the government and resist them in the courts.”

 Time to form a strategy